vallamdasuniranjan/CODETECH-TASK2/README.md

 **DURATION :** June - Aug 2024
 **MENTOR   :** -

-## Project Overview: Temperature and Humidity Monitoring System Using DHT Sensor and OLED Display
+## Project Overview: Temperature and Humidity Monitoring System Using DHT11 Sensor and OLED Display

 ## Objective:
-The objective of this project is to create a temperature and humidity monitoring system using a DHT sensor to measure environmental conditions and an OLED display to show the readings.
+The objective of this project is to create a temperature and humidity monitoring system using a DHT11 sensor to measure environmental conditions and an OLED display to show the readings.
 This project helps in understanding sensor integration, data visualization, and basic microcontroller interfacing using an Arduino.

 ## Components Required:
 1. Arduino Board (e.g., Arduino Uno)